OttawaESS/client-ess-site/src/pages/services.md

         - title: Locker Rental
           image: images/services/locker.jpeg
           description: >-
             Tired of carrying all those pesky textbooks back and forth with you to campus?
 We’ve got you covered!
-Come on down to the office and reserve a locker Today!
+Come on down to the office and reserve a locker today!

         - title: Merchandise
           image: images/services/merch.png